ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 As `nix-command` & `flakes` are still experimental features, the official documentation does not cover them in detail, and the community's documentation about them is also very scattered.
 However, from the perspective of reproducibility and ease of management and maintenance, the classic Nix package structure and cli are no longer recommended for use.
 So I will not introduce the usage of the classic Nix.
-It's recommended that beginners just start with `nix-command` & `flakes` and ignore all thecontents about the classic Nix.
+It's recommended that beginners just start with `nix-command` & `flakes` and ignore all the contents about the classic Nix.

 Here are the classic Nix commands and related concepts that are no longer needed after you enabling `nix-command` and `flakes`, when searching for information, you can safely ignore them:

 1. `nix-channel`: `nix-channel` is similar to other package management tools such as apt/yum/pacman, managing software package versions through stable/unstable/test channels.
-   1. In Flakes, the functionality of `nix-channel` is completely replaced by `inputs` in `flake.nix` to declare dependency sources and `flake.lock` to lock dependency versions.
+   1. In Flakes, the functionality of `nix-channel` is completely replaced by `inputs` in `flake.nix`.
-2. `nix-env`: `nix-env` is a core command-line tool for traditional Nix used to manage software packages in the user environment.
-It installs software packages from the data sources defined by `nix-channel`, so the installed package versions are influenced by the channel.
+2. `nix-env`: `nix-env` is a core command-line tool for classic Nix used to manage software packages in the user environment.
+It installs packages from the data sources added by `nix-channel`, so the installed package's version are influenced by the channel.
 Packages installed with `nix-env` are not automatically recorded in Nix's declarative configuration and are entirely outside of its control, making them difficult to reproduce on other machines.
 Therefore, it is not recommended to use this tool.
-   1. The corresponding command in Flakes is `nix profile`.
+   1. The corresponding command in Flakes is `nix profile`, it's not recommended to use it either.
-3. `nix-shell`: `nix-shell` is used to create a temporary shell environment.
+3. `nix-shell`: `nix-shell` is used to create a temporary shell environment, which is useful for development and testing.
    1. In Flakes, it is replaced by `nix develop` and `nix shell`.
 4. `nix-build`: `nix-build` is used to build Nix packages, and it places the build results in `/nix/store`, but it does not record them in Nix's declarative configuration.
-   1. The corresponding command in Flakes is `nix build`.
+   1. In Flakes, `nix-build` is replaced by `nix build`.
 5. ...

 > maybe `nix-env -qa` is still useful some times, which returns all packages installed in the System.